-Any yacht whose arrival is prevented by the closure of the harbour should note the time of their arrival abreast of (but not too near) the Crab Rock buoy as this provides a convenient marker at a safe distance.
-They should then report in on VHF channel M that they have arrived at Troon, get their berth allocation and confirm that they will be standing by on channel M for clearance to enter the harbour (as well as watching the signals).
+Any yacht whose arrival is prevented by the closure of the harbour should note the time of their arrival at 180° of (but not too near) the Crab Rock buoy as this provides a convenient marker at a safe distance.
+They should then report in on VHF channel M or by mobile phone that they have arrived at Troon, get their berth allocation and confirm that they will be standing by on channel M for clearance to enter the harbour (as well as watching the signals).
 They can then either anchor or sail outside the restricted area until the harbour re-opens.
 They should then report and note the time as they pass the Crab Rock buoy position timed earlier to determine the time allowance to be given for the delay.
 Failure to do this will mean that no time allowance will be given.
+If more than one team is waiting for the harbour to open, they are to proceed as first arrived - first into inner harbour, with no overtaking before entering the harbour.